tapaspal9/homepage/_posts/2025-12-19-rfe-asiacrypt.md

 ## The Key Idea: Decompose the Garbling

-The unlock is to use garbling schemes whose garbling is **linear in the randomness** $\vec w$.
-Such a garbling splits cleanly into two stages:
+The unlock is the very property the AKGS already gave us: its garbling is **linear in the randomness** (call it $\vec w$).
+That linearity lets a garbling split cleanly into two stages:

 <div class="rfe-fig">
   <div class="rfe-flowrow">